 Dropping or withdrawing from a course which affects the number of credits you maintain may be a violation of status.
+Check with your adviser and with International Services before dropping or withdrawing from courses.

 4.4.
 Online Courses

 Degree seeking students are limited to one on-line class each semester.
 Non-degree students are not eligible for online courses.